abaga129/sveltekit-adapter-iis/README.md

 ## `outputWhitelist`

 This adapter also provides `outputWhitelist` in options.
-This is useful when you need some extra directores on server for the app to function.
+This is useful when you need some extra directories on server for the app to function.
 You can do the following:

 Use `rollup-plugin-copy` to copy the files